 For this long evolution, sometimes a little more tricky than it may appear here in this summary, we must not forget to express our gratitude to the staff who did the job unremittingly, and to our “Directrice”, Captain Phoebe Marshall Raimbeau who – remember – was appointed as early as 1993 and who – we are glad to say – never thought of abandoning the ship.

-Thanks to her rich experience and realizing how much is already being achieved in the fields of playing host to hundreds of foreign residents and the distribution of culture, we can all feel assured that our English Language Library will sail to an even brighter future under the creative presidency of Marie-France Roland.
+Thanks to her rich experience and realizing how much is already being achieved in the fields of playing host to hundreds of foreign residents and the distribution of culture, we can all feel assured that our English-language Library will sail to an even brighter future under the creative presidency of Gaelle Delarboulas.